The Fundamental Tension

 Anthropic, 2022

 The architecture is deliberately simple.
-The input is a vector xRm\mathbf{x} \in \mathbb{R}^m with mm features, each with known importance and sparsity.
-A linear encoder maps this from Rm\mathbb{R}^m down to Rn\mathbb{R}^n (the bottleneck), a ReLU nonlinearity is applied, and a linear decoder maps back to Rm\mathbb{R}^m:
+The input is a nonnegative vector xRm\mathbf{x} \in \mathbb{R}^m with mm features, each with known importance and sparsity.
+A linear map compresses it to an nn-dimensional hidden representation, and a decoder followed by ReLU reconstructs the original features:

 Why a toy model?
-Real transformers are too complex to study superposition directly.
-The toy model isolates the core representational question by giving us direct control over two experimental knobs.
-Feature importance IiI_i controls how much each feature matters for the reconstruction loss -- high importance means reconstruction errors on that feature are costly, while low importance means the model can afford to sacrifice accuracy.
-Feature sparsity SiS_i controls how often each feature is active -- high sparsity (Si1S_i \approx 1) means the feature is almost never active, while low sparsity (Si0S_i \approx 0) means it is active most of the time.
+Real transformers are too complex to isolate superposition cleanly.
+The toy model gives us direct control over two experimental knobs.
+Feature importance IiI_i controls how much each feature matters for reconstruction: errors on a high-importance feature cost more.
+Feature sparsity SiS_i controls how often each feature is active: high sparsity (Si1S_i \approx 1) means it is almost always absent.
 Because nn is small (2D or 3D), we can visualize the learned representations directly.

 The model minimizes weighted reconstruction error: